snese/general-webapps-workshop/content/Clean-up/_index.en.md

 * Step 5.
 Delete VPC CloudFormation Stack
 * Step 6.
 Delete S3 Bucket

-If you are not able to finish the entire labs, also check resources you've created and follow the steps to clean up.
+If you are not able to finish the entire labs, also check resources you've created and follow the steps to clean up that avoid the hourly cost of resources.